dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 * to decrypt that data:
     * by default you have the PGP message already copied from previous step
-    * navigate again to kleopatra icon > right click > clipboard > decrypt > fill out the key pair paraphrase: now if you paste somewhere you will see the encrypted message/content (if the PGP message is not copied from previous step, then the "decrypt" icon will remain grayed out and cannot be selected)
+    * navigate again to kleopatra icon > right click > clipboard > decrypt > fill out the key pair paraphrase: now if you paste somewhere you will see the encrypted message/content (note: if the PGP message is not copied from previous step, then the "decrypt" icon will remain grayed out and cannot be selected)

 --------